Shezza221b/GIS-API/README.md

-# API with Flask and PostgreSQL
+# Geographic Information System API with Flask and PostgreSQL

 ### Dependencies